mohammadnusairat/arabic-youtube-transcript-translator/README.md

 6. The backend generates Markdown and PDF documents using the MarkItDown API and PDF libraries.

 7. The frontend fetches job status, transcript previews, and provides download links for PDF and Markdown files.

-## Directory Structure
-/backend
-/config
-/controllers
-/fonts
-/middleware
-/routes
-/services
-/temp # Temporary files during processing
-/outputs # Generated markdown & PDF files

-/frontend
-/src
-/components
-/contexts
-/styles
-/utils
-main.jsx
-App.jsx
-package.json
-tailwind.config.js
-vite.config.js

-The backend handles transcription, translation, and file generation.
-The frontend manages user interaction, video URL input, and displaying transcription results.

 ## Setup Instructions